Sienci-Labs/Resources/longmill/advanced/lm-longboard-documentation.md

 #### grbl Firmware

-Download links to LongMill firmware can be found here: <a href="https://resources.sienci.com/view/lm-grbl-firmware/">https://resources.sienci.com/view/lm-grbl-firmware/</a>
+Download links to LongMill firmware can be found here: <a href="https://resources.sienci.com/view/lm-grbl-firmware/" target="_blank" rel="noopener">https://resources.sienci.com/view/lm-grbl-firmware/</a>

 For information about flashing your Arduino with new firmware, please visit the link above or visit the instructions provided in the grbl Wiki: <a href="https://github.com/gnea/grbl/wiki/Flashing-Grbl-to-an-Arduino" target="_blank" rel="noopener">https://github.com/gnea/grbl/wiki/Flashing-Grbl-to-an-Arduino</a>